t81-foundation

 Author: Axion Governance Council

-Applies to: Axion, T81VM, T81Lang, Cognitive Tiers Supersession note: RFC-0022 is the preferred forward evolution path and is expected to supersede this RFC upon acceptance.
+Applies to: Axion, T81VM, T81Lang, Cognitive Tiers Superseded-By: RFC-0022 Supersession note: RFC-0022 is the preferred forward evolution path and supersedes this RFC.

 0. Summary